ome/omero-documentation/contributing/ci-docs.rst

 The Bio-Formats documentation jobs are described in the :doc:`ci-bio-formats` section.

-The OME Model, OME help and OME Contributing documentation sets are independent of the current OMERO/Bio-Formats version.
+The OME Model and OME Contributing documentation sets are independent of the current OMERO/Bio-Formats version.

 .. list-table::